davidcallanan/davidcallanan.github.io/README.md

 Hi.
 I am software engineer with a strong interest in economics, crypto technology and software architecture.
 My areas of expertise are full-stack web development, smart contract/on-chain development, and crypto-economic research.

-You can find links to my personal socials above.
+You can find links to my socials above.

 ## Experience